x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/moderated-recipients-exo/moderated-recipients-exo.md

 ### Q: Is this process different if we have our own Exchange servers?

 A: By default, one arbitration mailbox is used for each on-premises Exchange organization.
-If you have your own Exchange servers and need more arbitration mailboxes for load balancing, follow the instructions for adding arbitration mailboxes in [Manage and troubleshoot message approval](ttroubleshoot-message-approval.md).
+If you have your own Exchange servers and need more arbitration mailboxes for load balancing, follow the instructions for adding arbitration mailboxes in [Reassign and remove arbitration mailboxes that are used for moderated recipients](/exchange/architecture/mailbox-servers/reassign-and-remove-arbitration-mailboxes-for-moderation).
 Arbitration mailboxes are system mailboxes and don't require an Exchange license.